petkopara/PetkoparaCrudGeneratorBundle/README.md

 ## Features
 * Pagination
 * Filtering
-* Doctrine Many-To-One association mapping support in forms and filters
+* Doctrine association mapping support(Many-to-One, One-to-Many and Many-to-Many) in forms and filters
 * Bulk actions(delete) on multiple rows
 * Delete from index
 * Set your base template in the generated views.